jmquigley/gadgets/docs/lib/buttonText/ButtonText.md

 by default.
 - `noicon: boolean` - Turns off the icon and only shows the text in the center of the button.
+- `sizing: Sizing (normal)` - The size of this control set by the Sizing class
 - `text: string` - The text string used by the button